Old Sachdeva railway station

-Old Sachdeva railway stationwas a small railway station in Patna district, Bihar.
-Its code is OSH.
+Old Sachdeva railway station (station code: OSH) was a small railway station in Patna district, Bihar.
 It served Patna city.
 The station had a single platform.
 Due to low ridership, little to no revenue for Railways and congestion of areas through which the tracks ran, this route(and this station) have been closed and property transferred to state government for building of an expressway.